-Modern church life is quite different than life in the early Church, but believers today should emulate the faithfulness of the church at Philadelphia.
-Christ commended the believers for four principles that are often lost among the practices and programs of modern church culture.
+Modern church life is quite different from life in the early Church, but today’s believers have much to learn from the faithfulness of the church in Philadelphia.
+Christ praised the believers for four principles that we often lose sight of among the practices and programs of modern church culture.

-Although Christ addressed Revelation 3:7-13 to the church in Philadelphia as a body, His words of commendation were for every believer, then and now.
+Although Christ addressed Revelation 3:7-13 to the church in Philadelphia as a body, His encouragement applies to every believer, then and now.
 The faith of individual believers determines the strength of their churches.

 Let’s consider four ways the Philadelphian believers demonstrated faithfulness and how we can learn from their example.